Solar Panel Cost in Arizona (2023 Local Savings Guide)

 Larger companies, however, may find it hard to interpret area-based needs.
 But, they typically have access to bulk purchasing that a smaller company may not.
 Ultimately, it is up to you to determine what you need from a solar company.

 Not every homeowner has the cash to pay for their entire solar panel system upfront, so make sure to look for companies that offer alternative payment options.
-The best solar companies in Arizona and throughout the U.S., such as SunPower, offer solar loans, solar leasing and PPAs so that customers from all socioeconomic statuses can afford to go solar.
+The best solar companies in Arizona and throughout the U.S., offer solar loans, solar leasing and PPAs so that customers from all socioeconomic statuses can afford to go solar.

 Read More About Going Solar in Arizona